proycon/LaMachine/README.md

 1. Obtain **Vagrant** from https://www.vagrantup.com/downloads.html or your package manager.
 2. Obtain **VirtualBox** from https://www.virtualbox.org/ or your package manager.
-3. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``
+3. Clone this repository and navigate to the directory in the terminal: ``$ git clone https://github.com/proycon/LaMachine && cd LaMachine``  (or [download the ZIP](https://github.com/proycon/LaMachine/archive/master.zip) manually from github)
 4. Power up the VM: ``vagrant up`` (this will download and install everything the first time)
 5. SSH into your VM: ``vagrant ssh``
 6. When done, power down the VM with: ``vagrant halt`` (and you can delete it entirely with ``vagrant destroy``)